-Established in 1974, the Solar Energy Industries Association® is the national trade association of the U.S. solar energy industry.
-Through advocacy and education, SEIA® and its 1,000 member companies are building a strong solar industry to power America.
-As the voice of the industry, SEIA works to make solar a mainstream and significant energy source by expanding markets, removing market barriers, strengthening the industry and educating the public on the benefits of solar energy. www.seia.org
+Celebrating its 43rd anniversary in 2017, the Solar Energy Industries Association® is the national trade association of the U.S. solar energy industry, which now employs more than 260,000 Americans.
+Through advocacy and education, SEIA® is building a strong solar industry to power America.
+SEIA works with its 1,000 member companies to build jobs and diversity, champion the use of cost-competitive solar in America, remove market barriers and educate the public on the benefits of solar energy.
+Visit SEIA online at www.seia.org.